Maranatha Volunteers International: History

 This idea expanded to other projects involving volunteers flying their private planes to locations to build churches and was organized into Maranatha Flights International based in Berrien Springs, Michigan.

 In 1989 Maranatha Flights International merged with Volunteers International under the new name of Maranatha Volunteers International and moved the headquarters to Sacramento, California.
-More recently, the headquarters were moved to the neighboring city of Roseville, California.
+Recently, the headquarters were moved to the neighboring city of Roseville, California.

 In its 40-year history more than 60,000 volunteers have built churches, schools, orphanages, hospitals and community buildings in 67 countries.

-Maranatha has requests for 100,000 buildings pending.

 Volunteers

 An average of 3,000 volunteers participate in projects each year.

 The majority of the volunteers are from the United States and Canada but participants come from all over the world.

 They generally pay for their transportation as well as a participation fee which covers meals, lodging, in-country transportation and insurance while on the project.

 Most projects are approximately two weeks duration.

 The funding for the buildings is primarily furnished by Maranatha via donors as well as participation by Adventist-laymen's Services & Industries (ASI).

 The local church provides the land and final labor and materials.

 Projects are classified into categories such as teen, young adult, open, group or family depending on the volunteer makeup.

 While the teen Ultimate Workout and young adult groups which are age limited, other projects have widely varying age volunteers.

 A number of volunteers participate in multiple trips, often on an annual basis.

 Not all volunteers are skilled in the construction trades.

 In addition to actual building construction, some volunteers are typically involved in cooking and some may participate in community projects such as Vacation Bible School or medical and dental clinics.